 Pete was Nominated for the 2015 AACTA Award for Best Production Design on Television for his work on Deadline Gallipoli for Matchbox Pictures, directed by Michael Rymer and produced by Penny Chapman.

 The Rocket, Directed by Kim Mordaunt has received numerous nominations and awards in 2014 including an AACTA Nomination for Best Production Design, and an AACTA Award for Best Original Screenplay.
 The film, set in Laos, was selected as one of eight films to travel around the world with Sundance Film Forward, an international touring program designed to enhance greater cultural understanding, collaboration and dialogue.

 Additional features include Lou, directed by Belinda Chayko starring John Hurt for Matchbox Pictures, The Waiting City, shot in Calcutta and directed by Claire McCarthy, The Tender Hook, directed by Jonathan Ogilvy, for which Pete was nominated for an AFI Award for Best Production Design, Lucky Miles for which Pete’s Production Design was again acknowledged with an AFI Nomination, and Ivan Sen’s award winning Beneath Clouds.

-Television credits include Laid for Porchlight Films, directed by Trent O’Donnell and the Sesame Workshop, The Upside Down Show which won a Logie for Best Children’s TV Series.
+Television credits include Safe Harbour for SBS, Laid for Porchlight Films, directed by Trent O’Donnell and The Upside Down Show which won a Logie for Best Children’s TV Series.